diacode/diacode-website/source/blog/2016-02-16-trello-clone-with-phoenix-and-react-pt-10.html.markdown

 functions and the server implementation of them.
 The first we need to implement is the `start_link` one, which will really start our **GenServer** passing the initial state, in our case an empty map, as an argument among the module and the name of the server.
-We want this process to start when our application starts too, so let's add it as a to the children list of our application supervisor tree:
+We want this process to start when our application starts too, so let's add it to the children list of our application supervision tree:

 ```elixir
 # /lib/phoenix_trello.ex